Archdiocese of Kansas City in Kansas: 2004 to present

 In January 2004, John Paul II appointed Auxiliary Bishop Joseph Naumann of St. Louis to serve as coadjutor archbishop for Keleher.
 In February 2004, Keleher requested that the parishes and Catholic institutions within the archdiocese stop inviting politicians who support abortion rights for women to any events.
 This request was precipitated by the University of St. Mary in Leavenworth inviting Sebelius to speak there.
 After Keleher resigned in 2005, his successor, Joseph Naumann, attempted to persuade Sebelius to change her stance on abortion rights; when she refused, he denied her communion.

-The archdiocese in 2022 spent $2.45 million in support of a proposed amendment to the Kansas constitution to remove protection for abortion rights, which was eventually defeated by a 59 to 41% margin.
+The archdiocese in 2022 spent $2.45 million in support of a proposed amendment to the Kansas constitution to forbid abortion, which was eventually defeated by a 59 to 41% margin.

+A priest of the archdiocese, Fr Arul Carasala, dean of the Nemaha-Marshall region, was shot and killed at his home in Seneca on 3 April 2025.

 Pope Francis named Bishop W. Shawn McKnight of Jefferson City as the archbishop of Kansas City in Kansas on April 8, 2025.

 Reports of sex abuse

 In February 2019, it was announced that the Kansas Bureau of Investigation (KBI) had been investigating sex abuse allegations against the Kansas dioceses since November 2018.
 On August 14, 2020, Melissa Underwood, spokeswoman for the KBI, stated in an email “As of Aug.
 7, we have had 205 reports of abuse and have opened 120 cases.”